UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-01-01-team6-instruction-to-post.md

 <!-- [1] Redmon, Joseph, et al. "You only look once: Unified, real-time object detection." *Proceedings of the IEEE conference on computer vision and pattern recognition*.
 2016. -->
 [1] Zhang, Rao, et al. "Adding Conditional Control to Text-to-Image Diffusion Models."
 IEEE International Conference on Computer Vision.
 2023.

 [2] Mo, Mu, et al. "FreeControl: Training-Free Spatial Control of Any Text-to-Image Diffusion Model with Any Condition."
+Computer Vision and Pattern Recognition.
+2024.

 ---